 The St Day and Carharrack Curriculum follows a rolling programme, centred on a topic based approach using the Inspire Curriculum, Cornish lesson plans and teachers' passions to innovate and create lessons based on the ideas gleaned from the children.
 The National Curriculum objectives are tracked termly to ensure coverage.

-At St Day and Carharrack we want all children to SHINE...for life.
+At St Day and Carharrack we want all children to SPARKLE and shine...for life.
 All lessons follow the same model for learning approach:

 We recognise that in order for children to be able to learn they must be in a comfort zone where their emotional and physical needs are met.
 All staff work hard to provide an atmosphere where children feel safe to take risks and know that their efforts will be valued.
 Staff use 'Brain Breaks'to prepare children for learning.
 High expectations of behaviour help maintain a positive climate for learning.
 (See also positive behaviour policy)